Pediafor/Assessment/services/notification-service/README.md

 What makes it special:
 - Event-driven persistence from grading events with student fan-out.
 - REST + event publishing for realtime fanout.
-- SQLite dev store for portability (easy to switch to Postgres).
+- PostgreSQL-backed storage with migrations for reliable operations.

 Starter issues/ideas:
 - Add per-channel preferences and digest scheduling.